abu-tahir-0/abu-tahir-0/README.md

-<h1 align="left">Hi 👋!
+<h1 align="center">Hi 👋!
 My name is SiLeNt-Seeker and I'm a Full Stack Developer from India</h1>

 ###